 The Foundation is the beneficiary of two charitable lead annuity trusts which are held by an unrelated third-party.
-The beneficial interests in the trusts totaled \$433,051 and \$609,127 at December 31, 2020 and 2019, respectively.
+The beneficial interests in the trusts totaled \$240,272 and \$433,051 at December 31, 2021 and 2020, respectively.
 The trusts annually pay 5.0% to 9.3% of the respective initial net fair market values of the trusts.
 These assets are reported at the present value of the estimated future distributions expected to be received by the Foundation in the Foundation's combined statements of financial position.

-The net asset value of the charitable remainder trust for which the Foundation is not the trustee was \$263,578 and \$274,422 at December 31, 2020 and 2019, respectively.
+At December 31, 2020, the Foundation's split interest agreements also included a charitable remainder unitrust for which the Foundation was not the trustee.
+The net asset value of this trust was \$263,578 at December 31, 2020.
 This trust is reported as beneficial interests in remainder trusts and lead trusts in the Foundation's combined statements of financial position and is stated at fair market value of the assets held in trust less the present value of future payments to the designated income beneficiaries.
+During 2021, this trust was converted to an endowed donor designated fund upon the death of the donor.